 At this point in your diving experience you may want to consider investing in a dive computer if you don’t already own one.

-As part of your certification, you will complete a minimum of six open water dives including three separate dives for navigation, night or low visibility diving and deeper diving (130 feet maximum depth), plus three different dives.
+As part of your certification, you will complete a minimum of five open water dives including three separate dives for navigation, night or low visibility diving and deeper diving (130 feet maximum depth), plus two different dives.
 Some of the many different dives you can do include:

 - Search and recovery

 - Light salvage

 - Wreck diving (non-penetration)

 - Salt water diving (in areas where most diving is in fresh water)